jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

 surprising.
 The built-in `clojure.test` was by far the most used.

 Let's use the dataset to answer a less obvious question, what are the most used libraries in Clojure projects?
+We'll measure this by counting references to libraries in `project.clj` and `build.boot` files.

-Before we can answer that question, we'll need to transform some data.
+Before we can answer that question, we'll need to transform the data.
 First, we create the Clojure subset of the GitHub dataset.
-I did that by executing the following queries and saving the results to tables.
+I did this by executing the following queries and saving the results to tables[^1].

+[^1]: I did this in early March 2017.

 ```sql
 -- Save the results of this query to the clojure.files table